tayganr/lakehouse/modules/module00.md

 ## 1. Deploy Template

-The following steps will deploy Azure resources that will be used as part of the workshop (e.g. Synapse workspace, ADLS Gen2 Storage Account, SQL database).
+The following steps will deploy Azure resources that will be used as part of the workshop.
+This will include a Synapse workspace, ADLS Gen2 Storage Account, and an Azure SQL Database.

 1. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.